Chemiculs/qengine/README.md

 * This library is (almost) fully inlined, employing a minimalist design and maximum performance + reliability, function inlining allows qengine to hide the actual code you are executing behind a wall of cryptographic instructions and protected memory regions

-qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs. standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average )
+qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs. standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average ) while simultaneously generating thousands or even millions of junk instructions dilluting your meaningful compiled codebase

-If anyone is able to contribute detailed benchmarks if they have the time, this would be extremely helpful - my hands are tied when it comes to free time for this project at the moment.
+If anyone is able to contribute further detailed benchmarks if they have the time, this would be extremely helpful - my hands are tied when it comes to free time for this project at the moment.

 </details>